 More and more people were interested in experiencing an urban lifestyle.

 Many residents wake up in the comfort of a cool, retro loft or condo that has been converted from an old warehouse or factory.
-Residents are energized and relieved to avoid the interstates with the Marta system that goes virtually anywhere.
+Residents appreciate their ability to avoid traffic on the interstates by using the Marta system that goes virtually anywhere.
 Short commutes and short walks are a reality for intown dwellers.
-Coffee shops, parks, the theater, concert venues and sports events are all available in the downtown area.
+Coffee shops, parks, the theater, concert venues and sports events are all easily accessible in the downtown area.
 Bustling nightlife, one of a kind shops and a truly diverse community are among a few of the assets of downtown life.

-Many historic landmarks like Underground Atlanta are hot spots.
-In the past it was used as a railroad way and has since been restored into a popular hangout for many Georgians with shopping, dining and entertainment.
-Another popular historic haunt is the Tabernacle.
-Used for performances by many mainstream bands, this sanctuary encases beautiful hand painted artwork and intricate architecture.
-Lenny Kravitz, The Smashing Pumpkins, The Dave Matthews Band, Willie Nelson and Kenny Wayne Shepherd are a few of its performers.
+Many of the historic landmarks in downtown are activity hot spots, such as Underground Atlanta.
+In the past, the space was used as a railroad way and has since been restored into a popular hangout for many Georgians with shopping, dining and entertainment.
+Another popular historical destination is the Tabernacle.
+Used for performances by many mainstream bands, this sanctuary encases beautiful hand-painted artwork and intricate architecture.
+Guns N’ Roses, Adele, The Dave Matthews Band, Kendrick Lamar and Lana del Rey are just a few of its past performers.
 The World of Coca-Cola offers the history of the beverage over the past 110 years.
 Through its unique architectural style, visitors can walk under the three dimensional Coca-Cola globe that hangs 18 feet and then into a three story sky-lit atrium.

 Dining out is a treasure of Downtown Atlanta from exceptional breweries to mouthwatering steakhouses.
 One restaurant you won’t want to miss is the Sun Dial.
 This tri-level building features a rotating restaurant and bar that stands 723 feet above Atlanta with spectacular panoramic views of the city.
-To get a taste of southern-inspired cuisine, visit the Atlanta Grill, a warm atmosphere with award winning entrees and vintage photographs of life downtown.
-Maybe a drink at an urban oasis sounds more appealing.
-The Mark Lounge is a sophisticated haven where you can enjoy martinis and music in a comfortable, ultra chic environment.
+To get a taste of southern-inspired cuisine, visit the Atlanta Grill, a warm atmosphere with award-winning entrees and vintage photographs of life downtown.
+If a drink at an urban oasis sounds more appealing, the Mark Lounge is a sophisticated haven where you can enjoy martinis and music in a comfortable, ultra chic environment.